 Did you know that asparagus is actually part of the lily family?
-It has a distinctive taste and it's pretty good for you too with high levels of Folic Acid and is also a source of potassium, vitamins A, B1, B6, & C.
+It has a distinctive taste, it's pretty good for you too with high levels of Folic Acid and it's also a source of potassium, vitamins A, B1, B6, & C.

 It's best to eat your asparagus within 2 or 3 days or purchase.
 If you are storing it longer, place the asparagus spears in a glass with about 2 inches of water in the bottom and refrigerate.

 Have you ever had cooked asparagus or had it cooked for you and found that the base of the stalk is woody and the tips is mushy?
 I have many times and it's a really easy thing to get right if you know how.

 It's all about ensuring that you use the best bit of the spear and cut the bases at the right place, so how do you do it?
 Well first of all, don't cut it, pick up the asparagus spear holding it at both ends and bend.

 Where the spear naturally breaks is where the tenderness disappears, keep the head and use the remainder of the stem for something else.
 I like to thinly slice it and make Asparagus soup.

 Additionally you can shave the bottom of the spear so that it is the same thickness as nearer the tip.
 In theory this ensured that the whole spear is cooked at the same time.
 I find that if I've used the "bending" method then it's not necessary to shave the base as well.